-1. Objective: Preserve and enhance habitat in order to protect special biological resources.
+Lake Britton and Hat Creek: 1.
+Objective: Preserve and enhance habitat in order to protect special biological resources.

-The conservation easement (Appendix 3) includes as a BPV the protection of natural habitat for fish, wildlife and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The conservation easement will permanently protect habitat by restricting development except as allowed within the cultural and recreation zones, and limiting the landowner's uses to those that are consistent with the protection of the BPVs on the property.
+The conservation easement (Appendix 3) includes as a BPV the protection of natural habitat for fish, wildlife and plants including grassland, wildlife habitat, and natural open space.
+The conservation easement will permanently protect habitat by restricting development except as allowed within an approved building zone, and limiting the landowner's uses to those that are consistent with the protection of the BPVs on the property.

-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and the recreation setting.
+Hat Creek: 2.
+Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and the recreation setting.